filip-jezek/filip-jezek.github.io/_2015-03/Dymola1.md

 ---
-layout:default
+layout: default
-title: "Dymola 2016: new *features*" author:This article is provided by Dag Brück (Dassault Systèmes AB, Lund) category:vendor
+title: "Dymola 2016: new *features*"
+author: This article is provided by Dag Brück (Dassault Systèmes AB, Lund)
+category: vendor
 ---
 ![cover image](dymola7_4.png)

 Dassault Systèmes are delighted to announce that Dymola 2016 was released on May 29, 2015.